 This is where you will find Ashiya Bookstore, which is the main book store in Hirakata T-Site.

-You will also find a large nicely curated selection of stationary items like pens and notebooks from around the world on this floor.
+You will also find a large nicely curated selection of stationery items like pens and notebooks from around the world on this floor.

 Floor 3 is also where you’ll find the Starbucks I was talking about earlier with by far the best selection of tables and chairs that I have seen in any Starbucks I have visited.